wagood/laralist/README.md

 * [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks.

 * Laravel [HMVC](https://github.com/hexters/laramodule "Laravel HMVC") is a Laravel package that allows developers to organize and manage modules within their web application

+* Laravel [Impersonate](https://github.com/404labfr/laravel-impersonate) makes it easy to authenticate as your users.
+Add a simple trait to your user model and impersonate as one of your users in one click. <!-- user, authenticate -->

 * [L-admin](https://github.com/hexters/ladmin "L-admin") is a Laravel administration package that allows web developers to quickly create an admin panel for their website

 * [Ladder](https://github.com/eneadm/ladder) simplifies role and permission management for your Laravel project by avoiding storing everything in the database.